FinHubSA/AlgorandDevWorkshop/README.md

 # Algorand Developer Workshop

+## Acknowledgements
+Thank you to [Joe Polny](https://github.com/joe-p) for the Docker image and GitPod setup.

 ## Getting Started
 1. Make sure you have a [GitHub account](https://github.com/join).
 1. Ensure you have [VS Code](https://code.visualstudio.com/).